hankhjliao/hankhjliao.github.io/content/blog/2020-02-22-deploy-model-on-android-device-using-tvm/index.md

 # Categories: Tutorial
 Tags: [android]
 Slug: 2020-02-22-deploy-model-on-android-device-using-tvm
-Summary: Build the TVM Docker container to ensure we has the same environment.
+Summary: Build the TVM Docker container to ensure we have the same environment.
 ---

 {{< figure src="deploy-model-on-android-device-using-tvm-result.png" caption="The schematic diagram of the result.
 The cat image is downloaded from [here](https://raw.githubusercontent.com/dmlc/mxnet.js/master/data/cat.png?raw=true)" >}}

 ## Build TVM Docker Container Environment

-Build the TVM Docker container to ensure we has the same environment.
+Build the TVM Docker container to ensure we have the same environment.

 (You can skip this section if you know how to install the [dependent package](https://github.com/apache/incubator-tvm/blob/master/docker/Dockerfile.demo_android)